MILVLG/mcan-vqa/README.md

 ####  Multi-GPU Training and Gradient Accumulate

-We recommend you to use the GPU with at least 8 GB memory, but if you haven't such device, don't worry, we provide two ways to deal with it:
+We recommend to use the GPU with at least 8 GB memory, but if you don't have such device, don't worry, we provide two ways to deal with it:

 1. _Multi-GPU Training_:

     If you want to accelerate training or train the model on a device with limited GPU memory, you can use more than one GPUs:

 	Add ```--GPU='0, 1, 2, 3...'```

     The batch size on each GPU will be adjusted to `BATCH_SIZE`/#GPUs automatically.

 2. _Gradient Accumulatation_:

     If you only have one GPU less than 8GB, an alternative strategy is provided to use the gradient accumulatation during training:

 	Add ```--ACCU=n```

     This makes the optimizer accumulate gradients for`n` small batches and update the model weights at once.
 It is worth noting that  `BATCH_SIZE` must be divided by ```n``` to run this mode correctly.

 ## Validation and Testing